matheusscbb/weather-application/README.md

 To combinate with google maps I used material design to customize the components.
 Using a library like Material or Bootstrap you guarantees a visual pattern and a ready documentation, making easier to teach news members how to create news components.
 A recommended way to use CSS with Material UI is styled component, besides you earn scoped styles and no-class policy that make easy to not expert CSS members to alter a component without break others, have sass and polished support and possibility to server-side rendering.
+Materiaul UI can be Themify in future if need some default css differents.
 [Material UI DOC](https://material-ui.com/)

 ## Utils